FFabianna/ms-frontend/README.md

 ## 📣 Slack Notification

 An additional GitHub Actions workflow was included to send a Slack notification to a specific channel whenever a push to the `main` branch is detected.
 This helps the team stay informed about repository changes in real time.

+## Security & Code Quality
+To ensure the reliability and security of the frontend microservice, we integrated automated tools into our CI/CD pipeline:

+### 🔍 Trivy – Vulnerability Scanner
+Usage: Scans Docker images for OS packages and application dependencies for known vulnerabilities (CVEs).

+Pipeline Integration: Runs after the Docker image is built but before pushing to ACR.

+Outcome: Blocks deployments that contain critical vulnerabilities.

+### ✅ SonarCloud – Code Quality Analysis
+Usage: Performs static code analysis to detect bugs, code smells, and security hotspots.

+Pipeline Integration: Triggered on each pull request and push to main branch.

+Outcome: Enforces quality gates.
+Builds fail if code quality thresholds are not met.

 ## <b> Made by </b>